SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 ## What are the kinds of problems we see in the nature? (iteration, recursion, backtracking)

 ### Iteration:
+- Basic water cycle is best example for iteration as it's explaination goes this way:
+Water is evaporated from oceans

 ### Recursion:
 - A branch of a tree trunk divides into two branches.
-Each of those branch are divides into sub-branchs, each of sub-branch divides into nodes each nodes gives rise to leaves.
-This is how nature shows how iteration works.
+Each of the branch is divided into sub-branches, and each sub-branch divides into nodes each node gives rise to leaves.
+This is how nature shows how recursion works.

 ### Backtracking
 -